XTxiatong/XTxiatong.github.io/_pages/about.md

 Mentoring
 ======
 I enjoy collaborating with PhD and thesis students, usually as part of an internship in our lab.
-Here are some recent research projects I supervised:
+Here are some recent research projects I supervised: \
 •  Yuwei Evelyn Zhang  (University of Cambridge), MPhil dissertation: Exploring uncertainty quantification in federated learning for healthcare, 2022.
-This student was awarded a commended dissertation award by the department - one of the 4 prizes awarded for dissertations in computer science \
+This student was awarded a commended dissertation award by the department - one of the 4 prizes awarded for dissertations in computer science. \
-•  Alex Wang (University of Cambridge), Part II dissertation: A holistic evaluation of the quality of uncertainty from Bayesian model ensemble in federated learning, 2022   \
+•  Alex Wang (University of Cambridge), Part II dissertation: A holistic evaluation of the quality of uncertainty from Bayesian model ensemble in federated learning, 2022

 Non-Academic Services